andzamul/civ5-singleplayer-to-hotseat-converter/README.md

 This makes it possible to play scenarios such as **Fall of Rome** and **1066: Year of Viking Destiny** in Hotseat even though Civilization V does not normally provide a way to configure those scenarios as Hotseat games.

+## Requirements

+* **Python 3**
+* Civilization V

+No additional Python packages are required.

+The converter uses only Python's standard library.

 ## Features

 * Convert an existing `.Civ5Save` from Singleplayer to Hotseat.